 This is big car.
-The new Ford Taurus nearly equals some full-size SUVs when it comes to sheer length.
-But it doesn’t look that big, thanks to taut bodylines, an athletic short-deck/long-hood profile and a high beltline.
+The new Ford Taurus nearly equals some full-size SUVs when it comes to sheer length, but it looks smaller than it is thanks to taut body lines, an athletic short-deck/long-hood profile and a high beltline.
 It’s a tough-looking 4-door, especially in SHO trim that adds 20-inch wheels and tires, as well as unique exterior trim and a tasteful rear spoiler.
-The overall height gives drivers a commanding view of the road, but the low roof and wide stance combine with the steeply sloping windshield and rear window to give the Taurus a sleek look.
+The overall height gives drivers a commanding view of the road, but the sedan’s low roof and wide stance combine with the steeply sloping windshield and rear window to give the Taurus a sleek look.

-Manufacturer’s Suggested Retail Prices (MSRP) for a base 2017 Ford Taurus SE with the 3.5-liter V6 start at about $28,000, the mid-level SEL about $30,500, and the Limited model a little more than $37,000.
-If you want the 2.0-liter EcoBoost 4-cylinder, you'll add about $1,000 to the price, while AWD on the SEL and Limited adds about $1,900.
-Those prices are right in line with full-size sedan competitors such as the Chevrolet Impala, Hyundai Azera, Kia Cadenza and Dodge Charger.
+The Manufacturer’s Suggested Retail Price (MSRP) for a base 2018 Ford Taurus SE with the 3.5-liter V6 starts at about $28,000.
+The mid-level SEL is about $30,500, while the Limited model, which adds quite a bit of luxury and features, is a little more than $37,000.
+If you want AWD on the SEL and Limited it adds about $1,900.
+Those prices are right in line with full-size-sedan competitors such as the Chevrolet Impala, Kia Cadenza and Dodge Charger.
 The high-performance Taurus SHO comes in just over $43,000, which is higher than the more lightly equipped V8-powered Dodge Charger R/T. Check the Kelley Blue Book Fair Purchase Price to see what people are paying for a Taurus in your area.
-The 2017 Taurus won't hold its value quite as well as the new Chevrolet Impala and Dodge Charger, and trails far behind the Toyota Avalon and Hyundai Azera.
+The 2018 Taurus won't hold its value quite as well as the new Chevrolet Impala and Dodge Charger, and trails far behind the Toyota Avalon.

 Ford’s new Taurus offers a number of packages and stand-alone features.
 For example, Limited sedan models can get a power moonroof.
-You can get Ford's keyless-entry and push-button ignition system on mid-level SEL sedans, as well as the Sync 3 infotainment system and the larger 8-inch screen.
+You can get Ford's keyless-entry and push-button ignition system on mid-level SEL sedans, as well as the Sync 3 infotainment system with its large 8-inch touch screen.
 Other packages include luxuries like massaging front seats, a heated steering wheel, rain-sensing windshield wipers, and adaptive cruise control with collision warning.
 There's also a 12-speaker premium Sony audio system.
 An available Blind Spot Information System and Cross-Traffic Alert warn of traffic you may not notice without the extra help.

 Under the Hood

-The standard engine on all 2017 Ford Taurus sedans is a 288-horsepower 3.5-liter V6 paired to a 6-speed automatic transmission.
-Front-wheel-drive (FWD) models can get Ford's 2.0-liter turbocharged EcoBoost 4-cylinder.
-The top-line Taurus SHO performance model offers 77 more horsepower and 96 additional lb-ft of torque than the standard Taurus V6, thanks to the use of direct-injection technology and twin turbochargers.
+The standard engine on all 2018 Ford Taurus sedans is a 288-horsepower 3.5-liter V6 paired to a 6-speed automatic transmission and front-wheel drive.
+The top-line Taurus SHO performance model offers 77 more horsepower and 96 additional lb-ft of torque than the standard Taurus V6, thanks to direct-fuel-injection technology and twin turbochargers.
 With the exception of the SE trim, all Taurus models also feature steering-wheel-mounted paddle shifters, providing manual control of the automatic transmission.
 Front-wheel drive (FWD) is standard, while all-wheel drive (AWD) is optional on both SEL and Limited trims and standard on the Taurus SHO.

 288 horsepower @ 6,500 rpm